-When I was a child, I longed to discover a doorway into Faerieland or a wardrobe leading to Narnia...and I actually attempted to find one, in the twilight hour of a midsummer's eve.
+When I was a child, I longed to discover a doorway into Faerieland or a wardrobe leading to Narnia...and I actually attempted to find one, in the quiet twilight hour of a certain evening on the cusp of autumn.
 I remember it still: sitting huddled in the shadows, escaping the chaos of a troubled home, determined to conjure a portal to a magic realm by sheer force of will.
 I failed, of course.
 But like many children hungry for a deeper connection with the spirit-filled unknown, what I couldn't find in New Jersey that night I discovered in the pages of fantasy books...and, later, in the study of folklore and a life-time of wandering the landscape of myth.

 My younger self may have been in the wrong place, but I'd instinctively managed to chose the right time, for twilight, according to British and other folk tales, contains powerful magic.

 "Anytime that is 'betwixt and between' or transitional is the faeries' favorite time," says painter and mythographer Brian Froud.
-"They inhabit transitional spaces: the bottom of the garden, existing in the place between man-made cultivation and wilderness.
-Look for them in the space between nurture and nature, they are to be found at all boarders and boundaries, or on the edges of water where it is neither land nor lake, neither path nor pond.
+"They inhabit transitional spaces like the bottom of the garden: existing in the boundary between cultivation and wilderness.
+Or at the edges of water, the spot that is neither land nor lake, neither path nor pond.
+They relish moments of 'flux and flow': the hush between night and day, the times of change between one season and the next.
 They come when we are half-asleep.
 They come at moments when we least expect them; when our rational mind balances with the fluid irrational."

 In myth, it is rarely easy to cross from the human world to the Otherlands, whatever those Otherlands may be: Faerie, Tir-na-nog, the Spirit World, the Underworld and the Realm of the Dead.
 Gods and guardians of the threshold are the border guards who will either stamp your passport or block your way -- such as Janus, the god of doorways, gateways, passages, beginnings and endings in Roman mythology; or Cardea, with whom he is often paired, the goddess of door-hinges, domestic thresholds, passageways of the body, and liminal states.
 According to Robert Graves' mad and brilliant book, The White Goddess, Cardea was propitiated at weddings by lighting torches of hawthorne, her sacred tree, for she had the power "to open what is shut; and shut what is open."
 (She was thus associated with virginity, virginity's end, and, consequently, with childbirth.)